zmike/zmike.github.io/_posts/2021-07-30-timelines.md

 Oops.

+But that's now taken care of, and conformance never felt so good.

-The road to Vulkan 1.2 continues.
+The road to Vulkan 1.2 continues!